apiman/apiman.github.io/_blog-src/_posts/2016-02-22-plugin-mgmt.markdown

 When you are developing a custom policy plugin, you may have to uninstall and reinstall the plugin many times while it is being debugged.
 This can quickly become a time-consuming manual task.
 Apiman 1.2.x now makes it possible for you avoid this manual installing/re-installing.

-As we’ve just seen, the apiman API Gateway installs policy plugins from your local maven repo.
+As we've just seen, the apiman API Gateway installs policy plugins from your local maven repo.
 To be more efficient, the API Gateway caches plugins the first time that they are used.
-If, however, a plugin’s version ends with a “-SNAPSHOT” suffix, then the API Gateway will reload it every time the plugin is used.
+If, however, a plugin's version ends with a "-SNAPSHOT" suffix, then the API Gateway will reload it every time the plugin is used.

-So, by including a “-SNAPSHOT” suffix in your custom policy plugin’s version, you can iterate through changes to the policy plugin  without having to manually uninstall and then install each new version of the plugin.
+So, by including a "-SNAPSHOT" suffix in your custom policy plugin's version, you can iterate through changes to the policy plugin  without having to manually uninstall and then install each new version of the plugin.

-Let’s take a look at this in action.
+Let's take a look at this in action.

-Since we want to take advantage of the automatic reloading, we must restore the “-SNAPSHOT” suffix to the test-policy custom policy plugin.
-To make these changes, edit these files, and change the version from “1.2.3” to “1.2.2-SNAPSHOT”:
+Since we want to take advantage of the automatic reloading, we must restore the "-SNAPSHOT" suffix to the test-policy custom policy plugin.
+To make these changes, edit these files, and change the version from "1.2.3" to "1.2.2-SNAPSHOT":

 ```shell
 ./pom.xml